Azure-Samples/semantic-kernel-rag-chat/README.md

     ```bash
     dotnet add package Microsoft.Extensions.Configuration.UserSecrets
     dotnet user-secrets init --id semantic-kernel-rag-chat
-    dotnet user-secrets set "OPENAI_APIKEY" "..."
+    dotnet user-secrets set "OPENAI_APIKEY" "<your OpenAI API key>"
     ```

     > Make sure to specify `semantic-kernel-rag-chat` as the `--id` parameter.
 This will enable you to access your secrets from any of the projects in this repository.

 1. Back in your Azure Function project in Visual Studio Code, open the `Program.cs` file and replace everything in the file with the content below.
+This updates the `HostBuilder` to read configuration variables from user secrets and sets up a reference to the SK runtime.
-    > This updates the `HostBuilder` to read configuration variables from user secrets and sets up a reference to the SK runtime.
+    > We will walk through the code step-by-step, but you can find the complete code files in step 7 of this section.

     ```csharp
     using Microsoft.Extensions.Configuration;
     using Microsoft.Extensions.DependencyInjection;